Dice

 Can you make moonshine without a worm?

-Not traditionally - it’s the part that condenses the vapor into drinkable liquor.
+Not in a traditional setup - it’s the part that condenses vapor into drinkable liquor.

 Does "worm" in this sense have anything to do with bait worms?

-Only in shape; the two uses are otherwise unrelated.
+Only in shape; the meanings are otherwise unrelated.

 How to Cite This Page